PatilShreyas/bytemask/README.md

 # Bytemask

-A Gradle plugin for storing secrets in a secure way in your Android apps.
+Android Gradle Plugin that masks your **secret strings** for the app in the source code making it difficult to extract from _reverse engineering_.

 [***▶️ Read the documentation***](https://patilshreyas.github.io/bytemask) for more information and guide to use this utility